 - Drizzle over the olive oil and roast in the oven for 20 minutes.

-- While the vegetables are cooking mix together 1 tbsp olive oil, 1 1/2 tbsp brown sugar, 1 tsp paprika, 1 tsp dried oregano, and 1/2 tsp salt.
+- While the vegetables are cooking mix together 1 tablespoon olive oil, 1 ½ tablespoon brown sugar, 1 teaspoon paprika, 1 teaspoon dried oregano, and ½ teaspoon salt.

 - Rub this mixture over the chicken tenders.